 - Teach all occupants Fire Safety Practices.
-Consult your local Fire Department and the NFPA (www.nfpa.org) for more information. - DO NOT leave a burning fire of any kind unattended. - Supervise children at all times around campfires, grills and stovetops where there is open flame. - Maintain a minimum three-foot area around campfires, grills, and tents are free of dry grass, leaves, pine needles, wood, bushes, trees, or combustible materials. - Be ready in advance to quickly and completely extinguish any type of fire at all times. - Teach everyone how to use the P.A.S.S. method with a fire extinguisher. - DO NOT store flammable materials in closed areas or by a heat source. - When refueling motor vehicles first turn off all pilot lights and appliances in your camper.
+Consult your local Fire Department and the NFPA (www.nfpa.org) for more information. - DO NOT leave a burning fire of any kind unattended. - Always supervise children around campfires, grills and, stovetops, where there is an open flame., - Maintain a minimum three-foot area around campfires, grills, and tents that are free of dry grass, leaves, pine needles, wood, bushes, trees, or combustible materials. - Be ready in advance to quickly and completelyalways extinguish any type of fire. - Teach everyone how to use the P.A.S.S. method with a fire extinguisher. - DO NOT store flammable materials in closed areas or by a heat source. - When refueling motor vehicles first turn off all pilot lights and appliances in your camper.